Arrangedgodly/se_project_coffeeshop/README.md

 - Potentially switch layout of the page to go from a one-page spread to a multi-page experience
 - Create an ordering block where customers could place an advance order for the type of coffee they'd like on top of the table booking section
+- create a couple more subtle animations to breathe life into other elements of the page